vcuspinera/Baby_names/README.md

 |             |Amanda        |
 |             |Carlina       |

-However, until now we haven't agree in a name for our baby.
+However, until late March we didn't agree in a name for our baby.

-From this point, I was wondering how popular are these names, wich are the most popular names, and also look into possible compound names for our baby.
+From this point, I start wondering how popular are these names, which are the most popular names, look into possible compound names, and try to find way to get scores for names that sound good with our last names.

 ## Data
 ### Names in Spanish